 When applying for a conventional bank loan, you’ll find that the requirements are strict.
 Although the number of business loans have grown year over year for a while now, they still only sit at about 27 percent.
 This makes it a very challenging process.

 Remember, the dream gets you into the bank, and a good credit rating ensures the door remains open.
 Making sure you have good business and personal credit will go far in the conventional bank loan process.

 In addition, making payments on-time is crucial to build and maintain good business credit.
-However, it isn’t the only factor that matters.
-Credit utilization is also essential.
+However, it isn’t the only factor that matters; credit utilization is also essential.

-What considerations do most alternative lenders have?
+What requirements do alternative lenders typically have?

 Depending on the loan that you’re applying for, there will be different prerequisites.
 For example, with invoice factoring, the process won’t be as in-depth into your past business finances, as much of the payment steps are determined by physical returns (invoices and credit card receivables).

-When preparing, we suggest compiling the same documentation standards that you would experience with more conventional business lending options.
 Remember, it’s far better to over-prepare than to come lacking documentation and scramble to put things together.